yamachan/simple-web-crawlers/README.md

 * [IBM Developer Japan: Code Patterns](https://developer.ibm.com/jp/patterns/)

+# Optional tools

+## nedb_open

+This is a simple tool to count # of items in a specific nedb file.
+You can use this to compact a nedb file.

 ## nedb2json

 This is a (a little bit) useful tool to convert a nedb file to a json file.
 The following is a sample: